mkicjn/c2kanren/README.md

 The main files:
 * `lisp.c` - a simple Lisp interpreter with full tail-call optimization and aggressive garbage collection (basically done)
-* `kanren.lisp` - a port of uKanren to that Lisp (basically done), eventually to include useful macros and reification (not started)
+* `kanren.lisp` - a port of uKanren to that Lisp (basically done), eventually to include useful macros and reification (barely started)

 ## The Lisp